Joan266/Unit-Converter/README.md

 # Unit Converter

-## Description

-Unit Converter is a webpage by Joan266.
-Enables users to convert units from the International System (kilometers, meters, centimeters) to the Imperial system (miles, feet, inches), and the other way around.

 ## Main Features

 - **Unit conversion**: Enables users to convert units from the International System (kilometers, meters, centimeters) to the Imperial system (miles, feet, inches), and vice versa.